-You should make a chatbot that effectively incorporates personalization.
+You should create a chatbot that effectively incorporates personalization.
 Your bot should address users by their names, greet them when the conversation begins, and give personalized suggestions based on previous conversations.

-Adding a personalized in your chatbot conversations can help you break the ice and give your users a feeling that they are talking to a real human.
+When you create chatbots, adding personalization to your conversations can help you break the ice and give your users a feeling that they are talking to a real human.

 3. The Chatbot Should Use Fillers for Time Gaps